HamamuraS/JPEG-Detect/README.md

 Given an opened binary file, read mode, fp, returns 1 if it's recognized as JPEG/JPG, 0 if not. -1 if an error was produced.

 `long jpegSize(FILE *fp);`
-Given an open binary file, read mode fp, returns it's size in bytes. -1 if an error was produced.
+Given an open binary file, assumed JPEG, returns bytes number up to FFD9(included).
+Does not count bytes after FFD9. -1 if an error occurred.